bblhd/crwm/README.md

 hotkey manager or equivalent will work, such as sxhkd. crwmkeys should be run at the same time that crwm is.

+### Behaviour

+Tables can be thought of as workspaces.
+By default there are nine of them, corrosponding to the first nine numbers on a keyboard.
+Each table can only be open on one monitor at a time, but a given monitor can switch between the tables.
+Note that monitors must be configured **before** running crwm, or else they will not be registered correctly.

 When a new window is opened, it is opened in the column to the right of the focused window.
 If there are no columns to the right of the focused window or there is no focused